-- (13) For the purposes of subsection (12), the data controller shall bear the burden of demonstrating the manifestly unfounded or excessive character of a request referred to in subsection (11). - (14) Where a data controller has reasonable doubts concerning the identity of the individual making a request pursuant to sections 10 to 18, the data controller may request the provision of additional information necessary to confirm the identity of the data subject. - (15) The information to be provided to data subjects pursuant to section 19 and section 20 may be provided in combination with standardised icons in order to give in an easily visible, intelligible and clearly legible manner a meaningful overview of the intended processing and where the icons are presented electronically they shall be machine-readable. - (16) The Minister in consultation with the Commissioner, may make regulations for the purpose of determining the information to be presented by the icons and the procedures for providing standardised icons.
+- (17) The information to be provided to data subjects pursuant to sections 20 and 21, may be provided in combination with standardised icons in order to give in an easily visible, intelligible and clearly legible manner a meaningful overview of the intended processing and where the icons are presented electronically they shall be machine-readable. - (18) The Minister, inconsultation with the Commissioner, may make regulations for the purpose of determining the information to be presented by the icons and the procedures for providing standardised icons.